 Breckin Meyer and Brittany Murphy appeared in Clueless (1995), before voice acting on this show.
 Both of them voiced the same character, albeit at different stages of that character's life.
 Brittany Murphy voiced Joseph Gribble before he went through puberty, and Breckin Meyer voiced Joseph Gribble after he went through puberty.
 Murphy also voiced Hank's niece, Luanne Platter.

 This show would go on to become Mike Judge's longest-running animated series, running for thirteen years, with Beavis and Butt-Head (1993) running for four years, then being revived in 2011, and The Goode Family (2009) lasting only one year.

 Hank is seen as owning two pick-up trucks in the series.
-At the start of the series, he drives a '97 Ford Ranger.
+At the start of the series, he drives a 1997 Ford Ranger.
 Later in the series, when he is forced to replace his truck, due to it being hit by a train, he upgrades to a Ford F-250.
-(The model year is unknown, but, the body style was in production from 1999-2006.)
+(The model year is unknown.)

 In the episode with the diving pig at the fair, the pig's most difficult dive is called the "Johnny Cash", and it must dive through a flaming ring.
 This is a direct reference to Johnny Cash's song "Ring of Fire".